-I started to submit fiction for publishing late 2012 in English, my second language (my native language is Norwegian).
-My first story was one of the winners of a writing competition held by award-winning UK-based publisher Fox Spirit Books.
-My stories have since then appeared in a number of both magazines and print anthologies such as In flight literary magazine, Gone Lawn, Luna Station Quarterly, Tales of Fox and Fae and Girl at the End of the World.
-See the full list with links to forthcoming and published short stories here.
-You can read several of my short stories online.
+I have written fiction all my life but it was first late 2012 that I started to write only in English and started to submit it for publishing.
+My first short story was one of the winners of a writing competition held by UK-based publisher Fox Spirit Books.
+My stories have since then appeared in a number of both magazines and print anthologies such as Future Tense Fiction/Slate Magazine, Gone Lawn Journal, Luna Station Quarterly, Tales of Fox and Fae, Girl at the End of the World, and Sunspot Jungle, to name a few.

-My debut book The Stars Seem So Far Away was published by Fox Spirit Books in 2015.
-It’s a collection with linked tales of five survivors as they cling to what life is left in a future North.
-The book was shortlisted to British Fantasy Awards 2016 in the category Best Collection.
+My debut book The Stars Seem So Far Away was published by Fox Spirit Books early 2015.
+It’s a post apocalyptic road tale set in a far-future Arctic world, told through linked stories of five survivors.
+The book was shortlisted (finalist) to British Fantasy Awards in 2016 as Best Collection.

 On my spare time, I am also editor of fiction anthologies: